Our winter wonderland life here in New England has been a learning adventure!

 Arctic Animals Books for Kids

-First, we got out some Arctic-themed books to look up Arctic animals:
+First, we got out some Arctic-themed books to look up Arctic animals.
+Here are our favorites:

 The Magic School Bus Arctic Adventure, by Gail Herman